OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-jquery.md

 4. Select any range of cells in the worksheet.

-5. In the task pane, choose the **Set color** button pane to set the color of the selected range to green.
+5. In the task pane, choose the **Set color** button to set the color of the selected range to green.

     ![Excel Add-in](../images/excel-quickstart-addin-2c.png)